 - They increase the likelihood of my home getting struck by lightning

 This is not true.
 Metal does conduct electricity, but it does not attract it.
 Metal roofs are actually safer than other types of roofing during a light storm because metal isn’t combustible.
 Additionally, lightning hardly ever strikes buildings.
 It’s drawn to the tallest object in an area.
 A tree is more likely to be hit by lightning than your home – same with power lines, antennas and towers.

 - They are loud

 Believe it or not, metal roofing is often quieter than asphalt-shingle roofs.
 When installed with solid sheathing, metal roofs can actually silence noise from rain, hail and bad weather better than other roofing materials do.
-Also, because the existing roofing material is not usually removed when installing a metal roof, this acts as a buffer for sound.
+Also, because the existing roofing material is not usually removed when installing a metal roof, it acts as a buffer for sound.

-- Easily damaged by hail
+- They are easily damaged by hail

 - They rust